aotuai/brainframe-python/docs/capsules.rst

 A capsule is a single file with a ``.cap`` file extension.
 It contains the code, metadata, model files, and any other files the capsule needs to operate.
-See the `Introduction to Capsules`_ section in the User Manual for more information.
+See the `Introduction to Capsules`_ for more information.

 API Methods
 -----------